Table charts can be customized in a number of ways depending on the type of data included. Below are some ways you can your Table chart’s formatting.

-Open your chart for editing, and click the Settings button.
 In the Chart Settings, switch to the Columns tab.
-Set defaults under the Default Column Formatting section, or click Add New Formatting Rule to format an individual column.
+Set defaults under the Default Column Formatting section or click +Add New Formatting Rule to format an individual column.

 Our chart is grouped by week number, and we want to instead show the date range for the week.
-In our Chart Settings, we’ll switch to the Columns tab, click + Add New Formatting Rule, and select our week column from the Format Column dropdown.
-Then we’ll select Long from the Week Formatting dropdown, and click Done and save the chart.
+In our Chart Settings, we’ll switch to the Columns tab, click +Add New Formatting Rule and select our week column from the Format Column dropdown.
+We’ll then select Long (start day - end day) from the Week Formatting dropdown, and click Done and save the chart.